-The workplace is constantly changing as new technologies, new generations of employees and new ways of working begin to emerge.
+The workplace is continually changing as new technologies and new ways of working begin to emerge.
+COVID-19 was a prime example of this, as well as a clear accelerated to this new world of work.

-So what are the drivers that will impact the future workplace and what will that mean for hiring strategies?
+Using Robert Half’s expertise, explore the impact of the future workplace and what will that mean for hiring strategies?
 What part will technologies like data analytics, the internet of things, robotics, artificial intelligence, and augmented reality play, and how can organisations ensure they keep pace?
+And what impacts will these technologies have on the skills needed on an ever “more human” workforce.

-Trends shaping the future of work also include flexibility in work patterns, job descriptions, roles and responsibilities.
+Trends shaping the future of work also include flexibility in work patterns, job descriptions, roles and responsibilities, and skills.
 How should you change recruitment strategies to make sure you build flexibility into the opportunities you offer candidates?
+And how can you prepare your leadership to meet the changing expectations of employees?

-The future of work may seem unpredictable.
-But armed with insights from our business and recruitment experts you will be in a better position to meet the challenges of tomorrow.
+The future of work isn’t as far away as we once thought.
+But armed with insights from our business and recruitment experts you will be in a better position to meet the challenges of tomorrow, today.

 What is the future of work?